— THE STORY IGNITES 2027 —

-When Embers Fade is a masterclass in wildland firefighting, told across three relentless seasons and ten unique fires that stretch from British Columbia to Ontario.
-Each chapter drops the reader into a different operation, from massive campaign fires in the boreal to high-risk burnouts in the Rockies.
-With vivid detail and tactical clarity, the book captures what it takes to hold the line when the flames close in, offering a front-row seat to some of Canada’s most intense wildfire battles.
+When Embers Fade is a gripping memoir of wildland firefighting told across three relentless seasons and nine unique fires stretching from British Columbia to Ontario.
+Each chapter places the reader on a new operation, from campaign fires in the boreal forest to high-risk burnouts in the Rockies, with vivid detail and tactical clarity that bring Canada’s wildfire battles to life.

 THE WILDFIRE TWENTY